Skip to content

 The rates for recovery and recycling are reported to the EU Commission in order to see whether environmental objectives are met in Denmark.

-In the reporting you must state which recycling facilities you – or your collective scheme – have used.
+In the reporting you must state which recycling facilities you – or your collective scheme scheme – have used.

 Since your reported quantities are subsequently used to calculate fee rates, to report to the EU Commission, and to calculate whether we have attained the targets, it is important that they are as accurate as possible.
 There are different criteria for the control and validation of reported quantities; requirements relating to electronics cover either an auditor’s attestation or a management’s statement.